 Sometimes a product or platform is complicated – made up of legacy code, third-party implementations, and the latest capabilities.
 This scenario can be tricky for a designer to navigate.

-However, a Design System can clearly distinguish what’s permitted versus what’s off-limits in a release or product line.
+However, a Design System with human interface guidelines can clearly distinguish what’s permitted versus what’s off-limits in a release or product line.

 8. Easy Maintenance

 Without a Design System, even the smallest change can create a lot of work for a designer.
 He or she may have to update twenty or more design files and speak with Product Owners, Scrum Masters, and Developers about work already in development.

 Thankfully, with a Design System, design file maintenance is far easier.
 Just as significantly, when given the right tools, designers and developers can be notified in real-time.

 Designers concerned with UX think a lot about the context of the screen or feature they’re designing.
 A Design System helps scale design by providing guidance on usage.